Apptainer (formerly Singularity)

 3. Submit the Job

-4. Accessing Jupyter Via the shell run hostname to get the name of the node that is running the container.
-Now start a Jupyter Notebook via jupyter notebook, which will now expose a server running on port 8888 (default port) of the node.
-In order to access the notebook you need to port-forward the port the jupyter server to your local workstation.
+4. Accessing the Jupyter Notebook In order to access the notebook you need to port-forward the port of the Jupyter server process from the compute node to your local workstation.
 Open another shell on your local workstation and run the following SSH command:

 NVIDIA GPU Access Within the Container